 Brown rice is often considered an important food staple for humans and most pets alike.

-So, can dogs eat brown rice?
-Yes, your dog can eat brown rice sparingly in small amounts.
+Dogs can eat brown rice sparingly in small amounts.
 Brown rice is full of natural fiber.
-You don’t want to give too much brown rice too often.
-The added fiber can cause digestive upset and diarrhea in your dog.
+You don’t want to give too much brown rice too often as the added fiber can cause digestive upset and diarrhea in your dog.

 Brown rice is so much better than the average processed white rice because it has many perks: